How To Get On the Dean’s List: 6 Benefits of Being on the Dean’s List

 Generally, students enrolled in college or university would need to satisfy a series of specific requirements before receiving the Dean’s List.
 These requirements may differ across institutions, but in most cases will require students to enroll in a full-time capacity, to achieve a specific grade point average within the academic term, and to maintain a specific cumulative grade point average throughout enrollment.[1]

 Dean’s List is an honorary roll assigned to the top students.
-As the Dean’s List is generally awarded to the top few percentile of students, the GPA cut-off to get onto the Dean’s List varies across faculties and academic semesters.
-If I were to give a ballpark estimate, your GPA has to be at least 3.6/4.0 or 4.5/5.0 (average of A- and A for all subjects) to be considered for the Dean’s List.
+As the Dean’s List is awarded to the top few percentile of students, the GPA cut-off to get onto the list varies across faculties and semesters.
+In general, your GPA has to be minimum 3.6/4.0 or 4.5/5.0 (average of A- and A for all subjects) to be considered for the Dean’s List.
 If it is a highly competitive semester where everyone scored very well, the cut-off will be higher.

 (For those of you in the United States, your college grade point (GPA) is based on a total of 4.0.
 In Singapore, the universities use Cumulative Average Point (CAP) which is based on a total of 5.0.
-For the rest of this series, I’ll refer to the CAP system which is based on 5.0.)
+For the rest of this series, I’ll refer to the CAP system which is based on 5.0 total score.)

-When I was studying at the National University of Singapore, I was on the Dean’s List for all 3 academic years of my studies.
+When I was studying at the National University of Singapore, I was on the Dean’s List for all three academic years of my studies.
+There, the Dean’s List is awarded to the top five percent of students.
 The NUS Business School is a competitive faculty (it’s a leading business school in Singapore and the Asia Pacific region), with students from top junior colleges and scholars from the neighboring countries, so it was an accomplishment to be on the list.
-I graduated in 2006 as the top student in my specialization of Marketing.
-In my graduation year, I was given awards for being the most outstanding student.
+I graduated in 2006 as the top student in my specialization of Marketing, and was given awards for being the most outstanding student.

 Most Outstanding Student in Bachelor of Business Administration Program